eclipse-opendut/cannelloni-build/README.md

 ## Build for multiple architectures

-Run `build.sh` to build for all architectures.
+Run `python build.py` to build for all architectures.

 ## Install cannelloni